 What is Hard Water?

 Hard water is water that contains lots of dissolved calcium and other minerals.
 These minerals get picked up by the water as it travels through rock [such as limestone or dolomite].
 Minerals are not harmful to your health, in fact they are known to be related to lowered risk factors for heart disease and other ailments.
 See the Health Benefits of Calcium Page.
 You need a certain amount of hardness in order to ionize at all.
 The problem with very hard water, calcium in particular, is that it tends to scale due to its crystaline shape.
 This scaling can cause clogging inside a water ionizer or any water-related equipment.
 In particular with water ionizers, the calcium scale can build up on the electrodes or between electrodes.
-When this happens the pH and ORP drop.
-This is why purchasing a water ionizer with an excellent internal, water-cell cleaning system is an important concern.
+When this happens the effectiveness drops.
+For this reason all water ionizers have self-cleaning systems.
+The water ionizers with the best internal, water-cell cleaning systems are those with continuous-cleaning.
+The quality of internal cleaning is an important concern.
 Insisting on a good water ionizer self-cleaning system is always a smart idea.